mickelson/attract/Compile.md

 "build-essential" and "pkg-config" packages on Debian or Ubuntu-based distributions.
 Other distributions should have similar packages available.

-1. Install the following libraries and related headers on your system:
+1. Install the following *development* libraries on your system:
    * Required:
       - SFML SDK version 2.x (<http://sfml-dev.org>)
       - OpenAL